 Charles Fargo Dead.

-Chicago Oct 13.-Charles Fargo, sec-ond vice president of the American Ex-press company, and an old resident of Chicago, died here today.
-Mr. Pargo was born in Onondago county, in 1821.
+Chicago, Oct.
+12.-Charles Pargo, second vice president of the American Express company, and an old resident of Chicago, shed here today.

+Mr. Fargo was bern in Onondago county in 1851.
 He had been ill for the past seven months.

 Salisbury Has Big Majority.

-London Oct.
-15.-With the elections about over, the uninisterial and opposi-tion gains are practically a lie, being respectively 2 and 21.
-The liberals, on respectively 22 and 22.
-The liberals, on today's returns, win Skipton and Spaid-and and the conservatives win Gainsand and the conservatives win Gains-borough.
+London, Oct.
+II.-With the elections about over, the ministerial and opposition gains are practically a fle, being respectively at and at.
+The liberals, on today's returns, win Skipton and Spaldind and the conservatives win Gains-baronets.